Steditor/beamerviewer/README.md

 ## Changelog

+ - [1.2.2] Fix preview slides not updating on new presentation
  - [1.2.1] Fill slide background white for transparent PDFs
  - [1.2.0] Scale slides to available space
  - [1.1.0] Add pause button to timer